115 Pounds In Kilos

 Understanding the Conversion Factor: Pounds to Kilograms

 The fundamental principle behind any unit conversion is the conversion factor.
 This factor represents the ratio between the two units you're converting.
-For pounds and kilograms, the conversion factor is approximately 2.20462 pounds per kilogram.
-This means that one kilogram is equal to 2.20462 pounds.
+On the flip side, for pounds and kilograms, the conversion factor is approximately 2.
+Even so, 20462 pounds per kilogram.
+Here's the thing — this means that one kilogram is equal to 2.
+20462 pounds.
 To convert pounds to kilograms, you divide the number of pounds by the conversion factor.

 To illustrate this clearly, let's focus on converting 115 pounds to kilograms: